earthly/earthly/docs/caching/caching.md

 # Caching

-Caching is the heart of how Earthly works.
+Caching is at the heart of how Earthly works.
 It is what makes Earthly builds fast.
 This page provides a high-level understanding of the main concepts.

 1. **When is Earthly fast** - in what situations Earthly will be fast
 2. **How caching works in Earthfiles**